brianpetro/obsidian-smart-env/README.md

 Smart Environment enables individuals and teams to leverage the power of AI while maintaining control over their data and workflows.
 Designed for extensibility, it provides a framework for integrating AI capabilities into your existing tools and processes.

 The SmartEnv class uses a singleton pattern to ensure that only one instance of Smart Environment is created.
-This instance is accessible through a global reference, which is either `window` or `global`, depending on the environment.
+This instance is accessible through a global reference.

 ## Interface